holgerlembke/st7567sfGK/README.md

 It works

-* with 128 x 64 liquid cristal displays in black/white,
+* with 128 x 64 liquid crystal displays in black/white,
 * simple and with little memory usage,
 * with I2C,
 * with 3.3 volts ESP32 and ESP8266,